 One of the more overlooked minerals in ruminant nutrition is sulfur.
-A key ingredient in formation of some amino acids, formation of collagen, hormones, vitamins, and oxygen carriers, sulfur makes up around 0.25% of an animal’s bodyweight.
+A key ingredient in formation of some amino acids, formation of collagen, hormones, vitamins, and oxygen carriers, this nutrient makes up around 0.25% of an animal’s bodyweight.

 So what difference does the sulfur level make anyway?
-Well as mentioned earlier, because of its inclusion in certain amino acids, to build muscle mass, you must have an ample amount of sulfur.
-Also, since the microorganisms manufacture amino acids in the rumen from nitrogen containing compounds, ample sulfur is necessary to prevent deficiencies in these sulfur containing amino acids.
-Also, mohair production in Angora goats, wool production in sheep, and antler growth in deer increase the need for sulfur in those species of ruminants.
+Well as mentioned earlier, because of its inclusion in certain amino acids, to build muscle mass, you must have an ample amount.
+Also, since the microorganisms manufacture amino acids in the rumen from nitrogen containing compounds, ample amounts are necessary to prevent deficiencies in these sulfur containing amino acids.
+Also, mohair production in Angora goats, wool production in sheep, and antler growth in deer increase the need in those species of ruminants.

 The only treatment is an injection of thiamin.
 Because of the rumen microbe imbalance that created the problem in the first place, feeding thiamin has no effect on the condition.
 If not treated within 48 hours from its inception, the animal generally dies.

 I have seen this condition in some cattle grazing pastures of forages that contain very high levels of sulfur, and that were being supplemented with onion scraps from an onion ring manufacturer.
 It turns out that onions have a very high sulfur level.
 When added together the cattle were getting a diet of around 0.46%.
 What is interesting is that just a few of the cattle had this problem, and most of those were recently purchased cattle form outside this kind of environment.
 This leads me to believe that there can be some level of tolerance built up to high sulfur diets.